libavg/libavg/sphinxdoc/events.rst

         .. py:attribute:: scancode

-            The untranslated (hardware-dependent) scancode of the key pressed.
+            A value that represents the physical position of the key on the keyboard.
+            Independent of the keyboard language/layout.
 Read-only.

     .. autoclass:: MouseEvent(type, leftButtonState, middleButtonState, rightButtonState, pos, button, [speed, when])